dafny-lang/dafny/CONTRIBUTING.md

 ### How to fix nightly build failures / check deep tests?

 - Create a branch that should fix the nightly build.
 Either an actual fix, or reverting a PR that caused the problem.
-- Push your branch and create a PR to merge it
+- Push your branch and create a PR tagged with `run-deep-tests` to merge it
 - Go to https://github.com/dafny-lang/dafny/actions/workflows/deep-tests.yml
 - Select "Run workflow..."
-- Select your branch
+- Select master
-- Wait for this new run to succeed. if necessary, update your branch.
+- Wait for this new run to succeed.
-- Go back to your PR, re-run the test "check deep tests", which should pick up the last run and now succeed.
+- Go back to your original PR, update it, and the new CI run should pick up the last `deep-tests` run.
+This unblocks all tests.
-- Have your PR approve and merge it.

 ### How can I write portions of Dafny in Dafny itself?